-- Support the school approaches to help pupils make positive choices. - Receive and read information regarding their son or daughter's behaviour. - Receive and read Support and Intervention plans.

-- Use the complaints procedure to register concerns. - Communicate with the school regarding any issues that may impact on their child's emotional wellbeing. - Understand and value the importance of equity of opportunity. - Support and value the Christian ethos and values within the school.
+- Support the school approaches to help pupils make positive choices. - Support and understand the 3 V's. - Support the school's adoption of the new virtues: Respect, Commitment and Empathy. - Communicate with the school in a fair and appropriate way. - Receive and read information regarding their son or daughter's achievements and behaviour. - Communicate with the school regarding any issues that may impact on their child's emotional wellbeing. - Understand and value the importance of equity of opportunity. - Use the complaints procedure to register concerns. - Show respect towards all members of the school community. - Receive and read any information relating to the progress of their child, including any intervention and support programmes.